 Thesis, academic and journal article editing

-These documents represent years of research and hard work and are often the most important launch pads of your career.
+These submissions represent years of research and hard work and are often the most important launch pads of your career.
 Editors can be critical to your success and in ensuring your academic and publication goals are achieved.
-Academic supervisors rarely have the time to assist with language matters and the clear, logical, consistent and cohesive expression of your argument and research.

 This is where I come in.
 I can edit your documents for clarity, consistency, style, word choice, sentence structure and flow.
 I will also fix spelling, grammar and typographical errors so that you can submit your final draft with confidence.